falseywinchnet/nano-research-gpt/README.md

-the current forward thinking work is the tapetransformer. the only currently working model is the charnn. https://github.com/falseywinchnet/nano-research-gpt/blob/main/TapeTransformer.ipynb
+the current forward thinking work is the tapetransformer. the only currently working model is the charnn. i mean, they all "work" but its the only one to so far deliver meaningful results. https://github.com/falseywinchnet/nano-research-gpt/blob/main/TapeTransformer.ipynb

 the tailedness of distribution to use is still a matter of examination and research